Who can be the witnesses?

 an adult (i.e. at least 18 years of age); and

-entirely independent of the person making the will.
+entirely independent of the person making the Will; and

-The witnesses must understand what it is they are witnessing.
+The witnesses must also understand what it is they are witnessing.
 This means that they need to understand that they are witnessing your signature on a document.
-It doesn’t mean that they need to know the contents of the will, and it doesn’t even mean that they have to know it is a will.
-But you should not mislead them into thinking it is something else, if there is reason to suppose that they would not have signed it if they had known what it was.
+It doesn’t mean that they need to know the contents of the Will.

 How many can witness?